tobice/flux-lumines/doc/making-of-lumines.md

 cursor as a function returns the current value.
 If you want to change the value, pass an update function as the first argument.

-In Lumines, the cursors don't usually point to single values, but rather to a complete (sub) objects that represent contents of a store.
+In Lumines, the cursors don't usually point to single values, but rather to complete (sub) objects that represent contents of a store.
 So every store has its own cursor (or possibly more) through which it changes the global state.